-On March 23, 2020, the Governor of Massachusetts declared a state of emergency and ordered all non-essential business services to temporarily cease due to the COVID-19 outbreak.
-The Foundation does not perform any essential services but can still fundraise.
-The Foundation did fundraise after March 23, 2020 but did not conduct any in person fundraising events.
+The Governor of Massachusetts declared a state of emergency due to the COVID-19 outbreak from March 2020 to June 2021.
+The Foundation did fundraise after March 23, 2020 but did not conduct any in-person fundraising events.
 The COVID-19 crisis has created volatility in the financial markets and a significant decrease in the overall economy.
 Management took steps, such as reducing expenses, to mitigate the negative effects on operations.